SatcherInstitute/health-equity-tracker/pull_request_template.md

 - New feature (non-breaking change which adds functionality)
 - Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - Refactor (code improvement that doesn't affect UI)
-- Chore (developer productivity fix that doesn't effect the user)
+- Chore (developer productivity fix that doesn't affect the user)